 Should I read children’s books for a start?

 I wouldn’t recommend children’s books for beginners.
-Books for children are much harder than you would assume and usually contain lots of irrelevant vocabulary, since they are meant for kids.
+Books for children are much harder than you would assume and usually contain lots of less relevant vocabulary, since they are meant for kids.

 As for content, expect to be bored quickly, unless you are into little rabbit becoming friends with fat piggy in the green forest.
 More grown-up stories like Harry Potter, The Hobbit or The little Prince require plenty of skill to read and enjoy in Chinese.
 Try cartoons and graded readers instead.